Flor Contemplacion: Aftermath

 There were several protests held across the Philippines over Contemplacion's execution, some of which were organized by politicians and labor organizations.
 Thousands of Singapore flags were burned in the protests.
 In one of the protests, the mayor of Davao City, Rodrigo Duterte, burned a flag of Singapore while leading 1,000 employees of Davao City in protest.

 Several threats against Singaporeans and Singapore properties in the Philippines were reported.
 Singaporean tourists either shortened or canceled their holiday trips in the Philippines in view of their safety.
 Skilled Singaporean workers working in the Philippines either left the country or were recalled back to Singapore by their companies.

-The Alex Boncayao Brigade, a Filipino assassination unit of the Philippine New People's Army, had threatened to kill Filipino officials and diplomats if they fail to stop Contemplacion's execution.
+The Alex Boncayao Brigade, a Filipino assassination unit of the Philippine New People's Army, had threatened to kill Filipino officials and diplomats if they failed to stop Contemplacion's execution.

-Following the execution, Prime Minister Goh Chok Tong's planned trip to Manila, which was at the invitation of President Ramos, was postponed.
-President Ramos recalled the Filipino ambassador to Singapore, and many bilateral exchanges between the countries were cancelled.
+Following the execution, Prime Minister Goh Chok Tong's planned trip to Manila, which was at the invitation of Ramos, was postponed.
+Ramos recalled the Filipino ambassador to Singapore, and many bilateral exchanges between the countries were cancelled.

 The 1995 edition of Anoa-Singa military exercise between the Filipino and Singaporean militaries which was ongoing at that time, abruptly ended when news of Contemplacion's execution occurred, forcing the Singaporean troops to leave the country.

-A Presidential Fact Finding Commission was set up in the Philippines to investigate Contemplacion's case and the findings were submitted to President Ramos on 6 April 1995.
-In a statement by President Ramos, a protective programme was approved to oversee the welfare of overseas Filipinos with the deployment of government staff, lawyers and doctors to various countries.
-In response to the findings, the Singapore government rejected the findings but agreed to President Ramos's request to examine Maga's remains by two Singaporean pathologists and three foreign consultants.
+A Presidential Fact Finding Commission was set up in the Philippines to investigate Contemplacion's case and the findings were submitted to Ramos on 6 April 1995.
+In a statement by Ramos, a protective programme was approved to oversee the welfare of overseas Filipinos with the deployment of government staff, lawyers and doctors to various countries.
+The Singapore government responded that it had rejected the findings but agreed to Ramos's request to examine Maga's remains by two Singaporean pathologists and three foreign consultants.

 The first autopsy done by Singaporean pathologists concluded that Maga died of asphyxia due to strangulation which was disputed by the Philippines' National Bureau of Investigation experts.
-A final autopsy was conducted in July by an independent panel, whose results and would be final, and both governments required to accept the findings.
+A final autopsy was conducted in July by an independent panel, whose results would be final, and both governments required to accept the findings.
 If the findings determined that Maga did not die of asphyxia, the Singapore government will reopen Contemplacion's case and re-investigate the deaths of Maga and Huang.
 The independent panel ultimately did determine that Maga's cause of death was asphyxia, which the Philippines government accepted.
 Philippines and Singapore began to reconcile their bilateral relations.

 1995 Presidential Fact Finding Commission

-In April 1995, a Presidential Fact Finding Commission was set up by President Ramos to investigate the facts surrounding the death of Delia Maga and the conviction of Flor Contemplacion for her murder.
+In April 1995, a Presidential Fact Finding Commission was set up by Ramos to investigate the facts surrounding the death of Della Maga and Contemplacion's conviction for the murder.
 The finished report recommended that the case be reopened, after gathering new testimony, in addition to earlier claims made by Parumog and Frenilla, such as: